 This is why VR language learning with Immerse is so ideal.

-In our classes, Members meet the language in natural contexts, with plenty of opportunities for social communication and interaction with other Members, Guides and objects in the environment.
+In Immerse, learners meet the language in natural contexts, with plenty of opportunities for social communication and interaction with other learners, teachers, and objects in the environment.

-So if you’ve been trying fruitlessly to learn Spanish or French for years, the problem probably isn’t you.
+So if you’ve been trying fruitlessly to learn Spanish, English, or French for years, the problem probably isn’t you.

 It’s just the type of interactions you’ve had with the language.
 Instead of “no pain, no gain,” try shifting your mindset to “no pain, all gain.”